AudioBible/AudioBible/README.md

     audiobible praise                                           # open a browser to a youtube playlist with hymns for praising God

-    audiobible heal                                             # open a browser to a youtube playlist with 528Hz tones
+    audiobible sermons                                          # opens the default browser to http://sermonaudio.com

     audiobible path daniel                                      # show the path on the hard drive to the book of "Daniel"